 This section explains how to enable Smart Vuser allocation to provide better load balancing for your load generators.

-Note: Smart Vuser allocation is supported for Windows load generators only.
+Note: Smart Vuser allocation is not supported for Dockerized load generators.

 To enable Smart Vuser allocation: